ShashankaPanda/Python-Basics/README.md

 # Python-Basics
-Repository holds basic python programming
+Repository holds basic python programming.
+This repository has been created to go python practice questions and learn python programming.